rapskuyy/AOL-Machine-Learning/README.md

 How can a recommendation system enhance user satisfaction and retention?

 **Project Scope**

 1. Primary Objective
-Develop a game recommendation system using Content-Based Filtering by applying Natural Language Processing (NLP) techniques to analyze game descriptions, tags, and genres.
+To build a content-based game recommendation system that can:

+* Recommend similar games based on a selected title.
+* Recommend games using specific tags or genres.
+* Recommend games using a description provided by the user.

+The system should run as an interactive **Streamlit web application** and deliver relevant recommendations using **TF-IDF vectorization** and **cosine similarity**.

 2. Technical Scope